2008 Ahmedabad bombings: Trial and verdict

-The trial merged 35 separated cases as a single case and was heard in a special court of Judge A. R. Patel in Ahmedabad.
+Trial merged 35 separated cases as a single case and was heard in a special court of Judge A. R. Patel in Ahmedabad.
 The trial began in 2009 and lasted for about 13 years.
 The hearing was concluded in September 2021.
-On 8 February 2022 the verdict was delivered pronouncing 28 accused acquitted due to lack of acceptable evidence while 49 as convicted.
+On 8 February 2022 the verdict was delivered acquitting 28 due to lack of acceptable evidence while 49 were convicted.
 The sentences were provided on 18 February 2022, including 38 death sentences and 11 life imprisonments.
+The Gujarat High Court upheld the sentences on 7 July 2026.
+The Gujarat High court also provided compensation to the relatives of the victims.